Russian drone strikes hit a Ukrainian port on Romania's border that is key to grain exports

 “The goal of the enemy was clearly the facilities of the ports and industrial infrastructure of the region,” Ukraine's South operational command wrote in an update on Facebook.
 As a result of the attack, a fire broke out at industrial and port facilities, and a grain elevator was damaged.

+Ukrainian infrastructure minister Oleksandr Kubrakov said that about 40,000 metric tons (44,000 tons) of grain, which had been expected by countries in Africa, China and Israel, was damaged in the attack.

-Ukraine’s air force intercepted 23 Shahed drones over the country overnight, mostly in Odesa and Kyiv, according to a morning update.
+Separately, Ukraine’s air force intercepted 23 Iranian-made Shahed drones fired by Russia over the country overnight, mostly in Odesa and Kyiv, according to a morning update.

 All 10 drones fired at Kyiv were intercepted, said Serhii Popko, the head of Kyiv City Administration.
 Numerous loud explosions were heard overnight as air defense systems were activated.
 Debris from felled drones hit three districts of the capital, damaging a nonresidential building, Popko said.